pavpen/NationBuilderAPI/README.md

 NationBuilderSession nbSession = new NationBuilderSession("your-nation-slug", "your-access-token");

-// Get a page of the top 100 people in our nation:
+// Iterate over all people in our nation: foreach (AbbreviatedPerson p in nbSession.GetPeopleResults()) {
-ResultsPageResponse<AbbreviatedPerson> resp = nbSession.GetPeople(1, 100);

-foreach (AbbreviatedPerson p in resp.results)
-{
   // Use the person data.
 E.g., display the name and e-mail: outpTextBox.AppendText("E-mail: " + p.email + ", Name: " + p.first_name + " " + p.last_name + "\n");